felixmulder/nutrition-facts/README.md

 # Nutrition Facts

-A repository with resources and credible studies on nutrition, cardiovascular disease and type 2 diabetes, slightly biased on the reporting of high fat, low carb dieting.
+A repository with resources and credible studies on nutrition, cardiovascular disease and type 2 diabetes, slightly biased on the reporting of high fat, low carb dieting (but any study is accepted on PRs as long as it is truthful).

 ## Frequently Asked Questions